 - Improve your productivity and focus because less time in the air also means more time on the ground working

-- Facilitate the connection and meetings between Nearshore Dev Team and your clients
+- Facilitate the connection and meetings between the Nearshore Dev Team and your clients

-- Strengthen communication and relationship with the team to foster motivation and alignment
+- Strengthen communication and relationships with the team to foster motivation and alignment

 Reasons why compatible Time Zones can make your software development strategy easier